linnykoleh/Spring/Notes.md

     @Autowired
     private MyService myService;

     @Autowired
-    protected WebApplicationContext mWebApplicationContext;
+    private WebApplicationContext mWebApplicationContext;

     @Test
     public void test() {

     }
-    //...
 }
 ```

-- The ApplicationContext is instantiated only once for all tests that use the same set of config files (even across test classes)
+- The ApplicationContext is **instantiated only once** for all tests that use the same set of config files (even across test classes)
 - Annotate test method with `@DirtiesContext` to force recreation of the cached ApplicationContext if method changes the contained beans

 ![alt text](images/handout/Screenshot_19.png "Screenshot_19")